Majorization requires infinitely many second laws: Introduction

+Moreover, we show that an analogous conclusion holds for $d$-majorization \cite{joe1990majorization,gour2015resource,lostaglio2019introductory}, also known as \emph{thermo-majorization} in resource theory, which captures disorder with respect to arbitrary distributions $d$ in contrast to disorder with respect to the uniform distribution as in regular majorization.
+Lastly, we show how our results apply to both molecular diffusion and catalytic majorization.

-In order to achieve our main goal, we start by giving, in Section \ref{gambling}, an intuitive introduction to majorization in terms of gambling Right after, in Section \ref{example}, we highlight the difference between majorization and entropy via a familiar example: Molecular diffusion.
+In order to achieve our main goal, we start in Section \ref{gambling} by giving an intuitive introduction to majorization in terms of gambling.
+Right after, in Section \ref{example}, we highlight the difference between majorization and entropy via the familiar example of molecular diffusion.
 We follow this by discussing, in Section \ref{second law}, what we mean by a \emph{second law} in the context of majorization.
-To achieve this, we briefly consider the different ways in which one can characterize an order-theoretic physical model via real-valued functions.
-We follow these considerations in Sections \ref{main sect} and \ref{main sect II}, where we prove our main results regarding the second law for majorization and $d$-majorization, respectively.
-We conclude in Section \ref{application} discussing the applicability of our results to the study of molecular diffusion.
+We use Following these considerations, in Sections \ref{main sect} and \ref{main sect II}, we prove our main results regarding the second law(s) for majorization and $d$-majorization, respectively.
+We conclude in Section \ref{application} by discussing the applicability of our results to the study of both molecular diffusion and catalytic majorization.